BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

 Another fundamental technique to cryptography and Bitcoin is called hashing.
-It is the process of taking data and applying a function that creates a unique identifier for it, which can be thought of as a fingerprint.
+It is the process of taking data and applying a function that creates a unique identifier for it.
+This is called a hash and can be thought of as a fingerprint.

 This process cannot be reversed, meaning that that the original data cannot be restored from the hash.
 Because hashes are small in size, they are a great way to verify the authenticity of specific information.

 </div>

-## What is a blockchain?
+## What is a block chain?

 <div class="center" markdown="1">